SifaKasena/alx-system_engineering-devops/0x02-shell_redirections/README.md

 2-hellofile - prints the content of file /etc/passwd
 3-twofiles - prints the contents of files /etc/passwd and /etc/hosts
-4-lastlines - prints the last ten lines of file /etc/passwd
+4-lastlines - prints the last ten lines of file /etc/passwd 5-firstlines - prints the first ten lines of file /etc/passwd